joshtynjala/building-adobe-air-applications/air-application-descriptor-files/air-application-descriptor-elements.md

 AIR windows, including the initial window, are created in an invisible state by default.
 You can display a window by calling the `activate()` method of the NativeWindow object or by setting the `visible` property to `true`.
-You may want to leave the main window hidden initially, so that changes to the window’s position, the window’s size, and the layout of its contents are not shown.
+You may want to leave the main window hidden initially, so that changes to the window's position, the window's size, and the layout of its contents are not shown.

 The Flex `mx:WindowedApplication` component automatically displays and activates the window immediately before the `applicationComplete` event is dispatched,